lborocs/22cob290-part2-team-10/README.md

 Use dynamic routes instead of URL params, with similar functionality to a REST API

 > Not sure about the forum pages that aren't yet templated
+>
+> Will want a page/option to list posts made by a certain user

 | Page URL/Route                        | Owner | Status                | Completed             | Notes                                                                                                                                                              |
 |---------------------------------------|-------|-----------------------|-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|